-Grantees must proceed in a timely manner, as indicated by the timeframes established in this NOFA and Grant Agreement.
-All FY 2020 Choice Neighborhoods funds must be expended by September 30, 2027.
-The grant term will accommodate the timeframes established by Congress if any FY 2021 funding is appropriated and included in the grant awards.
+Grantees must proceed in a timely manner, as indicated by the timeframes established in this NOFO and Grant Agreement.
+All FY 2020 Choice Neighborhoods funds must be expended by September 30, 2027 and all FY 2021 Choice Neighborhoods funds must be expended by September 30, 2028, unless the Grant Agreement establishes an earlier deadline.
+The grant term will accommodate the timeframes established by Congress if any FY 2022 funding is appropriated and included in the grant awards.